u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/deferred_revenues.rst

 .. image:: deferred_revenues/deferred_revenues05.png
    :align: center
-   :alt: Deferred Revenue entry in Odoo Accounting
+   :alt: Deferred Revenue entry in Thrive Bureau ERP Accounting

 Once done, you can click on *Compute Revenue* (next to the *Confirm* button) to generate all the values of the **Revenue Board**.
-This board shows you all the entries that Odoo will post to recognize your revenue, and at which date.
+This board shows you all the entries that Thrive Bureau ERP will post to recognize your revenue, and at which date.

 .. image:: deferred_revenues/deferred_revenues06.png
    :align: center
-   :alt: Revenue Board in Odoo Accounting
+   :alt: Revenue Board in Thrive Bureau ERP Accounting

 What does "Prorata Temporis" mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~